 Show content of 8.
 What is the shareholder structure of Deutsche Bank?
 Who are the largest shareholders?

 Measured by share capital owned institutional investors are the largest group of shareholders.
-End of 2017 around 53% of the shareholders were German investors.
 For additional information please click here.

 No, Deutsche Bank does not offer a Direct Share Purchase Program at this time.